saritasa-nest/saritasa-forge-admin/README.md

 ## Exclude property from query

-Users can explicitly control whether a property should be excluded from the data query.
+You can explicitly control whether a property should be excluded from the data query.

 ### Using Fluent API